 NATIONAL PEARS HELENE DAY

-March 15th is National Pears Hélène Day.
-This food holiday is about the delicious smooth French dessert combining warm poached pears, vanilla ice cream and chocolate sauce.
+On March 15th, National Pears Hélène Day celebrates a food holiday about the delicious, smooth French dessert combining warm poached pears, vanilla ice cream, and chocolate sauce.

-Pears Hélène is a dessert made from pears poached in sugar syrup and served with vanilla ice cream, chocolate syrup and crystallized violets.
-It was created around 1864 by Auguste Escoffier and named after the operetta La belle Hélène by Jacques Offenbach.
+Pears Hélène is a dessert made from pears poached in sugar syrup and served with vanilla ice cream, chocolate syrup, and crystallized violets.
+Around 1864, French Chef Auguste Escoffier created the dessert in honor of the operetta La belle Hélène by Jacques Offenbach.

 FUN PEAR FACTS:

 - There are more than 3,000 varieties of pears grown in the world.

 - Washington, Oregon and Northern California grow more than 95% of the pears sold in the United States.

 - California grows 60% of all Bartlett pears in the United States.

 - Pears ripen best off of the tree.

-- Pears are an excellent source of Vitamin A and Vitamin C as well as copper, fiber and potassium.
+- They are an excellent source of Vitamin A and Vitamin C as well as copper, fiber, and potassium.

 - Pears are less allergenic than many other fruits.